felipelewyee/NOF-VQE/README.md

 - GU-VQE
 - HF-VQE

-The performance of the algorithms on a IBM Fez with a quantum processor **IBM Heron R2** (optimization level 3 and resilience level 1, run on May 5th, 2025) is the following
+The performance of the algorithms on a IBM Fez with a quantum processor **IBM Heron R2** (optimization level 3 and resilience level 1, 1000 shots, run on May 5th, 2025) is the following

 # <img src="https://github.com/felipelewyee/NOF-VQE/blob/main/H2-IBM-Fez-1000.png" height=300>